Cathay to launch new business class suites this week

-What to expect from this tip-to-tail transformation of the Cathay Pacific Boeing 777.
+What to expect from the new-look Cathay Pacific Boeing 777 ahead of its first flight.

 Cathay Pacific’s first new-look Boeing 777 will take wing this month, and will also serve as the launchpad for the airline’s fresh take on business class – the private Aria suites – along with the latest generation of premium economy recliners.